madflojo/blog/articles/posts/2016-01-11-using-travis-ci-to-test-docker-builds.md

       - pip install requests
       - pip install feedparser

 The `before_script` build step is performed before the `script` step but after the `install` step.
 Making `before_script` the perfect location for steps that are required for `script` commands but not part of the overall installation.
-Since the `before_script` step is not performing tests it like the `install` step, it requires all installation commands to succeed before moving to the `script` build step.
+Since the `before_script` step is not executing test cases like the `install` step, it too requires all commands to succeed before moving to the `script` build step.
+If a command within the `before_script` build step fails, the build will be stopped.

 ### Running additional tests